Introduction: Understanding ACH Payments

 Are ACH payments secure?

 Yes, ACH payments are secure and governed by strict regulations to protect against fraud and errors.
+This is one reason why what does ACH mean is often associated with safety and reliability.

 Can ACH payments be reversed?